4 Chapter 4: Measures of Central Tendency

 Example: The mean for 1, 2, 3, 6, 8 is 20/5 = 4

-The mean number of touchdown passes thrown is 20.45 as shown below.
-First, all X values were added up, then divided by the total number of teams.
+The mean monthly spending for streaming services for the 20 college students is $23.75.
+First, all X values were added up, then divided by the total number of people.

 By the way, although the arithmetic mean is not the only “mean” (there is also a geometric mean, a harmonic mean, and many others that are all beyond the scope of this course), it is by far the most commonly used.
 Therefore, if the term “mean” is used without specifying whether it is the arithmetic mean, it is assumed to refer to the arithmetic mean.